 Run a simple machine straight stitch close to the pinked edge to provide additional support, especially at hems.

-Zig Zag or overlock stitch on a sewing machine – If you do not have a serger, one of these stitches can be your go to stitch for seam finishes in wovens or knits.
+Zig-Zag or Overlock Stitch on a Sewing Machine: If you do not have a serger, one of these stitches can be your go-to stitch for seam finishes in woven or knit fabric.

 Stitch in the ditch to secure the binding in place.
 Then continue with construction.